How to Spend a Perfect 4 Days in Iceland Itinerary

 Where to Stay in Iceland

-During our time visiting Iceland, we decided to get an Airbnb in Selfoss.
-We chose Selfoss because of the location to the Golden Circle and Glacier Lagoon
+During our time visiting Iceland, we decided to stay in Selfoss.
+We chose Selfoss because of the location to the Golden Circle and Glacier Lagoon.

 4 Days in Iceland Itinerary Review